 Choosing a Sock that Best Fits Your Activity

-As mentioned above, fabric choice is imperative to overall comfort, which is especially important when choosing socks for different activities.
+Fabric choice is especially important when choosing socks for different activities.
 For example, the socks that you wear for winter activities (cross country skiing, snowshoeing, walking) will likely be different than the athletic sock that you wear to the gym.
 Although both socks ideally will have moisture wicking properties, the athletic socks that you wear to the gym will likely be thinner for comfort, ease of wearing them with your athletic footwear, and ensuring that your feet are better thermo-regulated.

 Socks for Medical Conditions

 While getting ready for the day, it is important to account for the activities that you will be doing and the footwear you will be using in choosing an appropriate sock and ensuring your comfort throughout the day.
-If you have questions pertaining to socks, appropriate socks for different activities, feel free to reach out to your SoleScience pedorthist who will be happy to assist and provide suggestions.
+We’re particular about the socks we bring in to ensure that they are both high quality and will support you through your activities – shop our collection of diabetic socks online.